justadreamer/SkyS3Sync/README.md

 There is no delete strategy currently implemented.
 That is a TODO.

 If the local version of the file does not exist under sync directory, and there is a remote version - it is downloaded and saved under the sync directory.

+##Uploading resources to Amazon
+For distributing the modified resources to your app instances in the wild - you obviously would need to upload the files to Amazon.
+Although it is slightly out of scope of this library project - there is a recommended command line utility to use: s3cmd, and there is a script that wraps the command line utility s3sync.sh - allowing you to simply upload all changed files from the local directory to remote Amazon bucket.